swapnil2222/golang-reports-module/README.md

  ## How To Run?

- - run server.go file from server folder
+ - run server.go file from server folder.
- - hit the api using url mentioned on server terminal
+ - hit the api url mentioned on server terminal.
- - it will ask to enter user option from (1,2 or3)
+ - it will ask to enter user option from (1,2 or 3).
- - server will return the response based on user option
+ - server will return the response based on option.